 Alaska, like all states, suffers from an incredibly long and complicated inheritance process.
 In fact, it takes nearly a year and a half on average to distribute an inheritance to the rightful heirs.
 Most heirs in Alaska are very surprised to learn they won’t be able to receive their pending inheritance for such a long time.
 With the numerous seasonal demands and expenses that come with living in Alaska, that inheritance can be very important and helpful right away.

 Access Your Inheritance In Alaska Immediately

 If you are an heir to an estate in Alaska, you no longer need to wait for probate to close before you can use your inheritance.
-With an inheritance advance from IFC, you can access your money in as little as 3 days.
+With an inheritance advance from IFC, you can access your money in as little as 24 hours.
 You decide how much of your inheritance you’d like to access early and we’ll go to work for you right away.
 Whether you need the money for everyday bills, would like to go on vacation, need to purchase or fix a vehicle, etc., there are no restrictions on how you use your money.
-We’ve advanced over $180 million to thousands of heirs just like you in our 25 year history, and many of those in Alaska.
+We’ve advanced over $180 million to thousands of heirs just like you in our 25-year history and many of those in Alaska.
 We’re more than happy to walk you through the Alaska probate process and answer all of your questions regarding probate in Alaska.
 Give us a call or fill out the form below to get started.